Anointing of the Sick

 Therefore those people who can be anointed are as follows: anyone seriously ill, temporarily ill and convalescing, chronically ill, emotionally troubled, and preparing for surgery.
 Also, those to be anointed could include the aged, sick children who have reached the age of reason (around the age of 7), and anyone previously anointed but whose condition has changed.

-before admittance.
+In order to make arrangements for anointing and if you know you will be admitted to the hospital or having surgery, please make an appointment with one of your parish priests before admittance.
 If you or your loved ones are admitted to the hospital unexpectedly, please call your parish office as soon as possible if you would like to be anointed.
 If you or your loved one become critically ill, it is not always possible to make arrangements with one of your priests, although every effort will be made to help.
 Please be aware that every hospital and many health care facilities, Catholic or not, have a parish(s) that is responsible for the pastoral care of their patients.
 Please contact the hospital chaplain or hospital pastoral care department for further assistance.

 For those who have been anointed and who are preparing for death, the Church provides the Rite of Viaticum (Last Communion).
 This is meant to strengthen the person on their passage to a new life, in other words, provide them food for the journey.
 It is strongly encouraged that even if someone has been anointed, that they continue to receive communion to help them on their journey.
 Please contact me or one of your parish priests for more information.